+/provided: Interface [\]

-• provided: Interface References the interfaces specifying the set of operations and receptions that the classifier offers to its environment, and which it will handle either directly or by forwarding it to a part of its internal structure.
-This association is derived from the interfaces realized by the type of the port or by the type of the port, if the port was typed by an interface.
+References the interfaces specifying the set of operations and receptions that the classifier offers to its environment via this port, and which it will handle either directly or by forwarding it to a part of its internal structure.
+This association is derived according to the value of isConjugated.
+If isConjugated is false, provided is derived as the union of the sets of interfaces realized by the type of the port and its supertypes, or directly from the type of the port if the port is typed by an interface.
+If isConjugated is true, it is derived as the union of the sets of interfaces used by the type of the port and its supertypes.

+redefinedPort: Port

-• redefinedPort: Port A port may be redefined when its containing classifier is specialized.
+A port may be redefined when its containing classifier is specialized.
 The redefining port may have additional interfaces to those that are associated with the redefined port or it may replace an interface by one of its subtypes.
-(Subsets Element::redefinedElement)
+(Subsets Kernel::Property::redefinedProperty)

-- [1] The required interfaces of a port must be provided by elements to which the port is connected. - [2] Port.aggregation must be composite. - [3] When a port is destroyed, all connectors attached to this port will be destroyed also. - [4] A default Value for port cannot be specified when the type of the Port is an Interface.
+- [1] Port.aggregation must be composite. - [2] When a port is destroyed, all connectors attached to this port will be destroyed also. - [3] A defaultValue for port cannot be specified when the type of the Port is an Interface.

 A port represents an interaction point between a classifier instance and its environment or between a classifier instance and instances it may contain.
 A port by default has public visibility.
-However, a behavior port may be hidden but does not have to be.